-It’s a fact that as people age, the muscles, fat and skin around the eye grow lax, which leads to sagging and bulging.
+As people age, the muscles, fat, and skin around the eye grow lax, which leads to sagging and bulging.
 This excess and drooping tissue is called dermatochalasis and can be caused by age or genetics.
-Eyelid lifts benefit those people whose eyelids make them look older than they are or perpetually exhausted or sad.
+Eyelid lifts benefit those whose eyelids make them look older than they are or perpetually exhausted or sad.
 Drooping upper eyelids can even interfere with vision.

 The lower blepharoplasty incision placement will vary depending on your specific needs.
 If fat removal is all that is needed it can be performed through an incision on the inside of the lower eyelid.
-Or if skin and muscle excision is needed Dr. Boggess will create an incision on the outside of the eyelid, just below the lashline.
+Or if skin and muscle excision are needed, Dr. Boggess will create an incision on the outside of the eyelid, just below the lashline.

-Do you have questions?
+Do you have any questions?